daltonrowe/frameshifter/README-config.md

 `debug | warn | error | none`

-Level of terminal logging you want to display.
+Level of terminal logging you want to display in the FrameShifter terminal window.

 ### hueRotate